SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/DragLettersTuto.md

 		(self labelContainer: consonantsContainer with: 'Consonant letters')
 ```

-Don't forget to create the accessors for our instance variables !
+Don't forget to create the accessors for our instance variables!

 Let's also define a `run` method to launch our example